Written by Carcassbomb

 Here’s some information I got from the band regarding the album art done by Remy Cooper of Head Split Design:

 “The subject matter for The Picture of Hatred is still tackling the issues of mental health.
 Being written from the perspective of a person possessed by anger and misery, it forms the message of negativity breeding negativity.
 Having a negative outlook on life can paint an awful picture of the world around us in our daily lives.
 The artwork is a good example of this message.
 Sometimes having a long hard look in the mirror is what can really make you see who the true artist behind your picture is.” – vocalist Shanon Davern

-It’s difficult to be a band for a decade and not run into barriers, there has been some lineup variation over the years but this lineup seems to be in the goldilocks zone for Eternal Rest so I’m glad to hear they’re united in the studio for an immediate follow up in 2020.
+It’s difficult to be a band for a decade and not run into barriers, there has been some lineup variation over the years but this lineup seems to be in the goldilocks zone for Eternal Rest so I’m glad to hear they’re united in the studio for a follow up in 2020.
 Considering The Picture Of Hated ends with a track tilted “Awaken, O Fury” it would seem there is still plenty left for the band to say, dark things surely.